The model of quark

 maximum dynamic pressure reached in the collision zone is considered.

-Calculation shows that close to the energy in the center-of-mass system of the
+Calculation shows that close to the energy in the center-of-mass system of the order

-electrons and positrons the muon matter phase is formed.
-[5] Then, under the influence of strong
+and positrons the muon matter phase is formed.
+[5]

-gravitation, the muon phase is combined into sufficiently massive objects such
+Then, under the influence of strong gravitation, the muon phase is combined

-as muons and pions, observed in the processes, where the states appear that are
+into sufficiently massive objects such as muons and pions, observed in the

-treated as tau leptons.
-Thus, there is no need to use the idea of quarks
+is no need to use the idea of quarks required for production of mesons in

-required for production of mesons in decays of tau lepton states.
+decays of tau lepton states.

 Within the model of quark

-quasiparticles the problematic issues of the theory of quarks and quantum
+quasiparticles the problematic issues of the theory of

-chromodynamics are discussed as follows:
+quarks and quantum chromodynamics are discussed as follows:

 1) Why are there exactly three